 As a sexuality specialist, I offer sex education, coaching, and consultation for individuals and couples.
 I am not a psychotherapist, rather I am a highly trained specialist in my field who offers a short-term, goal-oriented approach.
 Most of my clients see results within several weeks to several months although the time varies from client to client.

-As a consultant I offer my expertise and years of study in sexuality, as a coach I partner with my clients in a thought-provoking process to inspire them towards their potential, as an educator I teach tools and techniques, anatomy/physiology, mindfulness approaches, positive thinking and other relevant material towards sexual empowerment.
+I offer clients my expertise and years of study in sexuality and partner with clients in a thought-provoking process to inspire them towards their potential.
+I teach tools and techniques, anatomy/physiology, mindfulness approaches, positive thinking and other relevant material towards sexual empowerment.
 My motto is: Knowledge = Pleasure.

 Here is a tool to help guide you in an understanding of some of the differences between coaching and therapy.